frederickobrien/the-whale-lines/news/sisyphus-rebranded-as-person-arguing-on-facebook.md

 ---

-The mythical figure Sisyphus, best known for pushing a big rock up a hill for eternity, has been formally rebranded as a person arguing with insane relatives on Facebook.
+The mythical figure Sisyphus, best known for pushing a big rock up a hill for eternity, has been rebranded as a person arguing with insane relatives on Facebook.

 The Greek Ministry of Culture and Sports formally passed the change yesterday afternoon by a majority of seven.
 It is the first time a mythical character has been formally updated.